top of page

 This website is designed to provide information on some of the many people buried at St Mark's Church in Worsley, Greater Manchester and also the history of the church itself and the surrounding area.

-The Foundation Stone for St Mark's was laid on the 15th June 1844 and the graveyard holds a wealth of stories spanning nearly 180 years.
-All research and information published on this site is courtesy of local author and historian Paul Speakman.
+The Foundation Stone for St Mark's was laid on the 15th June 1844 and the graveyard holds a wealth of stories spanning 180 years.
+All research published on this site is courtesy of local author and historian Paul Speakman.

 Fundraising